ml4scisoc/ml4scisoc.github.io/syllabus/learning.md

 ## Evaluation

-The grading scheme is rooted in achieving the learning outcomes and finalized with a grading contract.
-Each student will submit a grading contract in the first two weeks and then if all work meets the specification, will earn the contracted grade.

 The following describes each activity in the course and the specification for it.
+These specifications define how to get an A.  As each milestone approaches, more detailed information about evaluation will be provided as appropriate.

-### Discussions, Exercises, and Notes
+### Discussions, Exercises, and Notes (20%)

 For each topic we cover in class, you should engage fully in the class discussion and practice exercises that are provided if applicable.